www.CuriousTaxonomy.net

 Mimotricentes mirielae Van Valen, 1978 (Paleocene mammal, synonym of Loxolophus hyattianus (Cope, 1885)) after Míriel, an Elf.

-Mithrandir Van Valen, 1978 (Paleocene mammal) one of the names of the wizard Gandalf.
+Mithrandir Van Valen, 1978 (Paleocene mammal) one of the names of the wise wizard Gandalf.
+"Reference is to the subtleness of the differences between the subgenera."

 Niphredil radagasti Van Valen, 1978 (Paleocene mammal, now in genus Paleotomus) Niphredil is a small Middle Earth flower.
 Radagast the Brown was a wizard.